Questions And Answers About Opioids And Chronic Pain

 Millions of Americans use opioids to relieve pain.
 But many also struggle with addiction.

-This week, a report in JAMA, the journal of the American Medical Association, found that non-opioid painkillers — like acetaminophen and ibuprofen — were as effective as opioids at treating chronic back, hip and knee pain, and with fewer side effects.
+This week, a report in JAMA, the journal of the American Medical Association, found that nonopioid painkillers — like acetaminophen and ibuprofen — were as effective as opioids at treating chronic back, hip and knee pain, and with fewer side effects.

 The findings raise a lot of questions about the right approach to managing pain, particularly chronic pain.
 So earlier this week, we asked listeners on Facebook and Twitter to share their questions about treating chronic pain.